 - Making no mention of your organisation’s values

-This Guidance Note (first version February 2019) was prepared by Tim Unwin and is available for downloading (.pdf format) in ENGLISH here, po POLSKU tutaj (translated by Marcin Czubak), and en ESPAÑOL aquí (translated by Silvana Cordero).
+This Guidance Note (first version February 2019) was prepared by Tim Unwin and is available for downloading (.pdf format) in ENGLISH here, na HRVATSKOM ovdje (translated by Sanja Cancar), po POLSKU tutaj (translated by Marcin Czubak), and en ESPAÑOL aquí (translated by Silvana Cordero).

 Tools for checking whether your draft advert or job description might be gender biased: